topherCantrell/computerarcheology/content/CoCo/Pyramid/Code.md

 the object or the container and returns the location in B and the object pointer (or container pointer) in X.

-Object number is in A
+Parameters:
+  * A: object number

+Return:
-Return object's location (or location of container) in B<br>
+  * B: object's location (or location of container)
-Return pointer to object's data (or container's data) in X<br>
+  * X: pointer to object's data (or container's data)
-Return Z as comparison between object's location and $01BC
+  * Z: comparison between object's location and $01BC

 ```code
 GetObjectInfo: